Curt Newsome

-Curtis Wayne Newsome Jr. (born October 29, 1958) is an American football coach.
-He was the head football coach for Emory and Henry College from 2014 to 2023.
+Curtis Wayne Newsome Jr. (October 29, 1958 – May 2026) was an American football coach.
+He was the head football coach for Emory & Henry College from 2014 to 2023.
 He previously coached for Ervinton High School, Kecoughtan High School, Heritage High School, James Madison, and Virginia Tech.
-He played college football for Emory & Henry as a defensive tackle.
+He played college football as a defensive tackle for the Emory & Henry Wasps.

+Newsome died in May 2026, at the age of 67.